razie/snakked/README.markdown

     for (n <- json(jsonFeed) \ "feed" \ "entry" \ "title" \@ "$t") println (n)

+You can easily read from an HTTP POST as well as the GET above:

+    val xmlFeed  = url ("http://feeds.razie.com/Razblog?format=xml", razie.AA("field1"->"f1"), "POST")

 See more examples in core/src/test

 Snakking a bean example: